Views: 7 Author: Monica Publish Time: 2025-09-08 Origin: Site

 3 16 Diamond Plate Steel (Tread Plate):

-3 16 diamond plate steel, formally known as raised pattern floor plate or tread plate, is characterized by its distinctive, regularly spaced raised diamond-shaped pattern integrally rolled onto one surface of the 0.1875 inch thick steel plate.
+3/16 diamond plate steel, also called raised pattern floor plate or tread plate, has a unique raised diamond pattern.
+This pattern is rolled onto one side of the 0.1875 inch thick steel plate.
 This diamond pattern significantly enhances slip resistance and structural rigidity.

-3 16 Diamond Plate Steel typically made from carbon steel grades like ASTM A36 or A1011 or stainless steel 304/316.
-The raised diamonds provide excellent traction, making it the premier choice for industrial applications such as catwalks, stair treads, platform decking, truck and trailer floors, and loading ramps.
+3 16 Diamond Plate Steel is typically made from carbon steel grades like ASTM A36 or A1011 or stainless steel 304/316.
+The raised diamonds offer great traction.
+This makes it the best choice for industrial uses.
+These include catwalks, stair treads, platform decking, truck and trailer floors, and loading ramps.

 3 16 Flat Steel Plate: